 Some of our contributions to research include:

-2001: The Airways Clinical Research Network released the results of its first study, the Study of Inactivated Influenza Vaccine in Asthmatics, published in the New England Journal of Medicine.
+The ACRC released the results of its first study, the Study of Inactivated Influenza Vaccine in Asthmatics, published in the New England Journal of Medicine.
 This study found that influenza vaccines are safe for both children and adults with asthma.
-Based on these American Lung Association findings, The Centers for Disease Control and Prevention now recommends flu shots for children with asthma.
+Based on these findings, the CDC now recommends flu shots for children with asthma.
 Administering the flu vaccine to people with asthma has the potential to significantly reduce hospitalizations and increase cost savings.

-2008/2012: The Study of Acid Reflux and Asthma (SARA) examined whether there was a connection between asthma and gastroesophageal reflux (GERD), and whether treatments for GERD decreased asthma flare-ups in adults and children.
-The results of this study found the longstanding practice of prescribing heartburn medication to be ineffective and unnecessarily expensive for some asthma patients who do not exhibit symptoms associated with acid reflux, such as heartburn or stomach pain.
-This finding is considered to be the most comprehensive evaluation to date of how effective (or ineffective) prescription heartburn medication is at controlling respiratory flare-ups in people with asthma whose symptoms have not been well controlled by other therapies.
-Based on results from this research, roughly 1.5 million asthma patients may be taking expensive medication unnecessarily.
+The Study of Acid Reflux and Asthma (SARA) examined the potential connection between asthma and gastroesophageal reflux (GERD), and whether GERD treatments decreased asthma flare-ups.
+The results showed that the longstanding practice of prescribing heartburn medication was ineffective and expensive for some asthma patients who do not exhibit heartburn or stomach pain, which translates to roughly 1.5 million asthma patients taking expensive medication unnecessarily.